 - Your current debt

-- Your credit history and current scores
+- Checking credit report and credit scores

 Lenders use different metrics when calculating APR, which is why different lenders may offer you different APRs for the same amount and type of loan.
 This is why it is important to shop around before accepting an offer.